caspii/casparwre.de/_posts/2022-05-12-12-months-as-a-solo-developer.md

 Advertising has already landed on Keepthescore.co: users have been seeing ads from Google Adsense since February 2022.
 So far, the returns have been meagre: around 6 USD per day.

-I am hoping to switch to another ad provider but this is challenging.
+I am hoping to switch to another more profitable ad provider.
 There's 2  providers that I am interested in (AdThrive and MediaVine) but both require Google Analytics to be installed on my site.
-This is annoying, because I announced [with great fanfare that I removed Google Analytics from the site](https://casparwre.de/blog/stop-using-google-analytics/).
+This is annoying, because I announced [with great fanfare that I had removed Google Analytics from the site](https://casparwre.de/blog/stop-using-google-analytics/).
 I have now sheepishly added Google Analytics back to the site, in the hope that one of these 2 ad providers will accept me 😔.

 ### SEO for Keepthescore.co